jmautari/widget-sensors/README.md

 }
 ```

 [HWINFO64](#download) sensors that will be tracked must be configured using HWINFO Gadget tab under HWINFO64 Sensor Settings.
 For example, in the image below the sensor named `Total CPU Usage` is tracked and can be accessed using index `0`.

-Apply the same logic to sensors that are going to be tracked.
+Apply the same logic to sensors that are going to be tracked by widget-sensors tool.

 ![image](https://user-images.githubusercontent.com/5205328/141667014-146595d3-c632-4b45-b6a9-5da6d8bf0608.png)